Medacorp/Luigi-s-Mansion/Technical documentation/Save data.md

 ```
 {
     endless_record:X, //The record set in the endless training room program. -1 when no record is set.
-    speedrun_record:X, //The record set in the endless training room program. -1 when no record is set.
+    speedrun_record:X, //The record set in the speedrun training room program. -1 when no record is set.
     trophy:{ //The trophy progress.
         done:Xb, //Whether the category is completed.
         task_X:Xb //Wether the Xth entry in the list is completed.